Creating strong relationships with your audience both online and off is critical to a successful inbound marketing strategy.

 Here’s just one such “out-of-the-box” approach your brand could use to leverage offline relationships within your digital marketing efforts.

-If you're like most SMBs, you or members of your sales team likely attend a number of offline networking functions like chamber luncheons, seminars, and trade shows where you exchange business cards and hopefully collect email addresses from prospects you want to target.
-And you probably follow up by email once the event is over.
+If you're like most SMBs, you or members of your sales team likely attend a number of offline networking functions like chamber luncheons, seminars, and trade shows And you probably follow up by email once the event is over.
 Instead of the standard nice to meet you message, use this opportunity to pass along a few relevant blog posts with a note along the lines of “our conversation today made me think you’d be interested in these articles.”

 This strategy could work just as well with one-on-one sales calls and meetings and you could also provide leads with other digital marketing collateral like videos and webinars.